Le Dolino 💡

 At the core of all of this is a long-term project:

-• Student focus: Develop a clear pedagogy and model for authentic STEM research experiences
+• Student focus: Develop a clear pedagogy and model for authentic STEM research experiences, to allow more backgrounds of learners to succeed

-• Teacher focus: Position and prepare teachers as active epistemic agents in STEM
+• Teacher focus: Position and prepare teachers as active epistemic agents in STEM, to make the formation of scientists legible as an educational program

-• System focus: Make scientist education stable, teachable, and equitable within science education research, allowing a common language for collaboration between schoolteachers, scientists, and governments
+• System focus: Make scientist education stable, teachable, and just within science education research, allowing a common language for collaboration between schoolteachers, scientists, and governments

 If you’re working on similar questions, or are curious about what this kind of work can look like in context, I’d be happy to connect.